Skip to contents

 enrichBaseline=1,

-The output mem_canonical is a list containing various results.
+Output is a list containing summary results.

 kable_coloring(